ilkeEren27/magnoboard/README.md

 * Draw with a digital “magnetic pen.”
 * Shake or clear the board with a button animation (like flipping the toy upside down).
-* (Optional) Save or share their creations.
+* Save or share their creations.
-* (Optional) Get random *drawing prompts* powered by AI, like “Draw your favorite toy” or “What did you want to be when you grew up?”
+* Get random *drawing prompts* powered by AI, like “Draw your favorite toy” or “What did you want to be when you grew up?”

 It’s simple, creative, and relaxing, the kind of app that makes your inner child proud.